leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Do eye infections cause cataract?
 - Is cataract present from birth?

-## intent: cataract-symptoms_signs-cornearefractive
-- What are the symptoms of cataracts?
-- Will I go blind from cataract
-- cataract will become blind?
-- Can I become blind from cataract
-- How to know if I have cataract
-- How do patients with cataracts present?
-- How will I know if I have a cataract?
-- Which symptoms are linked to cataracts?
-- What symptoms do patients with cataracts have?
-- Why should I care if I have a cataract?
-- How would I know if I have cataracts?
-- How will cataracts affect me?
-- What does a cataract lead to?
-- What problems does a cataract cause?
-- Do cataracts cause blurred vision?
-- Do cataracts cause halos?
-- Do cataracts cause glares?
-- What will happen if I have a cataract?

 ## intent: cataract-signs_doctorsexaminationfindings_investigations-cornearefractive
 - How is cataract diagnosed?